pauldavidarevalo/4156-TeamProject-2025/README.md

     - Download JDK 17 to have the best compatibility with the code developed in the repo
 - IntelliJ IDE: https://www.jetbrains.com/idea/download/?section=windows
     - You should use IntelliJ for optimal performance, but other IDEs like Visual Studio Code should be alright
-- PostgreSQL Database (required for JPA/Hibernate):
+- SQLite Database (required for JPA/Hibernate):
-    - Install PostgreSQL 15+ and create a database named `logprocessor`
-    - Update `application.properties` with your database credentials
+    - Already included in the `application.properties`.
+Database is created upon running service.
 - Download the PMD Source Code Analyzer: https://pmd.github.io/
 - Clone the repo using the command "git clone https://github.com/pauldavidarevalo/4156-TeamProject-2025.git"
 - Go into the root folder and run the command "mvn compile" to compile the project with Maven